ekkis/EntourageNotes/README.md

 <h2>Support</h2>

 I don't have much time to support stuff but you're always welcome to e-mail me and I'll see what I can do.
-My address is <tt>e at arix dot com</tt>

-If you feel generous, donations are always welcome.
-Here's my bitcoin address: <tt>1NfcAiyjn6TJNdUqVnoA56xbHWHXj1uwts</tt>
+My address is <tt>e at arix dot com</tt>.
+Donations are always welcome so if you feel generous here's my bitcoin address: <tt>1NfcAiyjn6TJNdUqVnoA56xbHWHXj1uwts</tt>